ada-lyn/ada-lyn.github.io/index.md

 ### By Product Category

-First, we will analyse some of the features (`verified_purchase`, `helpful_votes`, `total_votes`, `review_date`, numbe of reviews per product, `review_headline` and `review_body`), then we are going to discuss their potential influence in the bias, and if they shopuld be considered, and finally we will compare the results with the other categories.
+First, we will analyse some of the features (`verified_purchase`, `helpful_votes`, `total_votes`, `review_date`, numbe of reviews per product, `review_headline` and `review_body`), then we are going to discuss their potential influence in the bias, and if they should be considered, and finally we will compare the results with the other categories.

 ####  Analysis of some features